edoddridge/MITgcm_funcs/readme.md

 #Read me#

 ##To install##
+Download the code (either by downloading the repo or cloning it into a directory)

-Navigate to the main directory and run:
+Navigate to the download directory and run:

 python setup.py install